 Our PhD program boasts a successful track record of placing graduates into tenure-track positions.
 Recent program graduates have gone on to such universities as the University of Alabama, Berea College, Oberlin College, the University of Pittsburgh, Queens College (CUNY), State University of New York, Syracuse University, Wake Forest University, and the University of Washington.

-For more information on our MA and PhD programs, please contact Dr. Joe Turner , our Director of Graduate Studies, at (502) 852-3055.
+For more information on our MA and PhD programs, please contact Dr. Joseph Turner, Director of Graduate Studies or Lisa Cox, Graduate Studies Assistant, at (502) 852-0505.

 Graduate students in both our MA and PhD programs work closely with faculty who are active scholars and writers in a wide variety of fields.
-For more information on faculty research interests and publications, visit our faculty pages or the faculty bookshelf.
+For more information on faculty research interests and publications, visit our faculty pages.
 Some notable recent faculty publications include:

 - S. Matthew Biberman, Shakespeare, Adaptation, Psychoanalysis (2016)